The New York Times Best Seller

 Why Write A Memoir?

-My desire to write The Red Circle was originally inspired by “The Last Lecture ” by Randy Pausch and his dedication to his own family.
+My desire to write The Red Circle was originally inspired by “The Last Lecture ” by Randy Pausch and his desire to leave something behind of value for his family.

-The Red Circle shares my personal story of dealing with adversity in a positive and constructive way.
-It’s written for my own family, who would otherwise not know what I was doing overseas or why when I was gone all the time.
-The book also passes on valuable leadership lessons learned during my time as a US Navy SEAL and raises awareness regarding the sacrifices made by the Patriotic families and Warriors of US SOCOM.
+The Red Circle shares my personal story of encountering, and overcoming adversity in life.
+The book passes on valuable life lessons, examples of good leadership tools I learned during my time as a US Navy SEAL and raises awareness to the sacrifices made by the warriors and their families of the United States Special Operations Command (US SOCOM).

 The Red Circle-A Memoir